hansonnnnguyen/plus-one/src/main/resources/README.md

 # Plus One

-Plus One is a social event app/software that helps people meet others through shared interests and local activities.
+Plus One is a social event REST API that helps people meet others through shared interests and local activities.
 Users can create profiles, host events, join events, view attendees, and manage their participation.

-This project is currently under active development; currently working on backend(REST api).
+This project is currently under active development.

 ## Features